Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Derivation of Proposition

-Now, given the full state $x$ that follows the dynamics :
+Now, given the full state $\vecstate$ that follows the dynamics:

-we use the chain rule on the observable $g$:
+we use the chain rule on the observable $\vecobs$:

-By applying the inverse of the delay coordinate map $h^{-1}$ from theorem \ref{th:takens}, which is invertible from its image as it is an embedding, we show that $g$'s dynamics possesses a DDE structure.
+By applying the inverse of the delay coordinate map $\embedd^{-1}$ from Theorem~\ref{th:takens}, which is invertible from its image as it is an embedding, we show that the dynamics of $\vecobs$ possess a DDE structure: